Religion in Iran: Irreligion

 However, according to a Pew Research Center survey conducted in 2018 said, 78% of Iranians believe religion to be very important in their lives.
 The same study also found that 38% of Iranians attend worship services weekly.
 While another 2019 Pew Research Center, survey said 87% of Iranians pray on a daily basis, which was the second-highest percentage in Asia-Pacific, after Afghanistan (96%) and ahead of Indonesia (84%).

 While according to the World Values Survey a survey was conducted in 2020 which stated 70.5% Iranians considered religion important in their lives while 22% said it was somewhat important, 4.1% said religion wasn't important in their lives.
 When asked how often they pray, 63.7% said they prayed several times a day while 10% said they pray once a day, 7.2% said they pray several times a week, 6.6% said they pray only when attending religious events, 3.8% said only during holy days, 0.7% said once a year, 2.5% said less often and 5.4% said they never pray.

+A 2024 Gallup report conducted across multiple countries, including Iran, stated that in Iran, 72% of respondents said they were religious, 27% said they were not religious, and 1% said they were atheist.

 The irreligiosity figures in the diaspora are higher, notably among Iranian-Americans.